US puts on 3-carrier show of force for first time in decade

 "The JMSDF is always using every opportunity to strengthen the JMSDF-USN alliance, and joining an exercise like this is a natural event to stabilize regional security," a statement from the Maritime Self-Defense Force said.

-South Korean vessels joined exercises on Sunday, according to US Navy photos.
+South Korean vessels joined exercises with the US warships on Sunday, according to US Navy photos.

+The South Korean Defense Ministry said it sent two destroyers equipped with the Aegis anti-ballistic missile defense system as well as five other warships to the exercises.

 Each US aircraft carrier holds more than 60 aircraft, including F/A-18 fighter jets, airborne early warning and control aircraft and helicopters for anti-submarine warfare.

-The ships accompanying the carriers included destroyers and cruisers equipped with the Aegis anti-ballistic missile system as well as Tomahawk cruise missiles.
+The ships accompanying the carriers included destroyers and cruisers equipped with the Aegis system as well as Tomahawk cruise missiles.
 US attack submarines typically accompany US aircraft carrier strike groups, but the Navy usually keeps their specific locations secret.

+The last time three US aircraft carrier strike groups worked together in the Western Pacific was off the US island of Guam in 2007, according to a Navy statement.